When I wished I was Robert

 Howie and Robert in 2004.
 Photo courtesy of Howie Severino

-Our last conversation in November 2021 was on zoom, when we were all still physically isolated from each other.
+Our last conversation in November 2021 was on zoom, when most of us were still physically isolated from each other.
 The call was for my podcast, an excuse to ask him just about anything.
 He looked and sounded great, and I told him so.
 He said he was a “walking miracle” because he was finally pain-free even if his cancer had not abated, crediting a special daily diet prepared by his devoted partner Jetro.
 He was making plans for an exhibit and a book.
 As we all know now, that golden, pain-free interlude was short-lived.

 We did also talk at length about his battles, including the mental torture of self-doubt in his younger years.
 But he had now fully accepted himself and was at peace.